You are here

 With regard to coordination and planning of the Library's preservation efforts, we:

 We expect to use a range of approaches to maintaining access to all the digital resources in our care.
-The Library will choose what appear to be the most appropriate approaches to achieve our preservation objectives.
+The Library will choose the most appropriate approaches to achieve our preservation objectives.

 7. Research and standards development